sora-xor/rfps/open_rfps/goldmund_vanity_miner.md

 **Scope of Work (describe the scope of work in as much detail as possible)**

-Most work has been done already by writing a c-code wrapper and getting to know the Rust toolchain.

-It's not really a big deal - which is why I wondered why it has been ommited from the subkey development in the first place.

-I don't think it's enought to submit a pull request or issue to subkey vanity generator because this proposal also includes offline binaries with a guide.

-The rest of the scope of work is outlined in this document.
-Specifically within "Evaluation Metrics and Criteria" and "Submission Method"
+See "Evaluation Metrics and Criteria" and "Submission Method"

 **Current Roadblocks and Barriers to Success**

-I have developed a multithreaded c code wrapper "quick and dirty" that compiles into .bin binaries.
+I have developed a multithreaded c code wrapper "quick and dirty" that compiles into .bin binaries already.

-But it has to be ported to Rust for later use in WebAssembly Web, Apps (destop+mobile).
+It has to be ported and optimized for Rust for later use in WebAssembly Web, Apps (destop+mobile).
-Also a proper documentation is important.

-It's possible to do without the mnemonic today but it's too much for most users to install rust, subkey, ...
+Proper user documentation is important for usability and trust.
+Most users are not able to install rust, subkey, ...

-Also not everyone wants to trust a polkadot.js.org online website access to generate their secret keys.
-Trusted offline binaries with SHA256 hashes to them, wiki guide, clear source code and compile guides are the way to go in my opinion.
+Trusted offline binaries with SHA256 hashes to them, wiki guide, rust source code and compile guides are the way to go.

-I will have to learn Rust.
-But I don't see this as a roadblock.

-I would need 2 weeks but it could be done faster for sure.

-I set the date to 14.
-September, such that there is time to vote on the proposal first and discuss if necessary.

 **Evaluation Metrics and Criteria (definition of done should be as clear as possible)**

-Rust crate / source code should be compilable into .exe and .bin by following the compile docs and the SHA256 hash should match.
+Rust crate / source code should be compilable into .exe and .bin by following the compile docs and the published SHA256 hash should match the binaries.

-Linux terminal or Windows cmd executables should output values in the following format:
+Linux terminal or Windows cmd executables should output values in the following format...

 Public Key:   cn...
 Private Key:  0x...
 Seed:         bla1 bla2 bla3 ... bla12

-And do so when called in the following way (example search string here is 'VAL' - note that the search string is limitted to start with one of R,S,T,U,V,W,X:
+... when called in the following way:

+EXAMPLE 1:

 cmd:
 .\goldmund.exe VAL \<ENTER\>

+Public Key:   cnVAL...
+Private Key:  0x...
+Seed:         bla1 bla2 bla3 ... bla12

 terminal:
 .\goldmund.bin VAL \<ENTER\>

+Public Key:   cnVAL...
+Private Key:  0x...
+Seed:         bla1 bla2 bla3 ... bla12

+The search string 'VAL' has been chosen as one of two examples.

+Note that the cn... address is limitted to start with one of the following characters after 'cn' R,S,T,U,V,W,X.

+EXAMPLE 2:

+I am actually not entirely sure if the sample outputs are valid, because some characters appear less frequently than others.
+The general idea is that if the string does not start with any of R,S,T,U,V,W,X then the first character after cn is treated as any of them.

+cmd:
+.\goldmund.exe CER \<ENTER\>

+Public Key:   cnVCER...
+Private Key:  0x...
+Seed:         bla1 bla2 bla3 ... bla12

+Public Key:   cnSCER...
+Private Key:  0x...
+Seed:         bla1 bla2 bla3 ... bla12

+Public Key:   cnRCER...
+Private Key:  0x...
+Seed:         bla1 bla2 bla3 ... bla12

+terminal:
+.\goldmund.bin VAL \<ENTER\>

+Public Key:   cnVAL...
+Private Key:  0x...
+Seed:         bla1 bla2 bla3 ... bla12

 **Submission Requirements**